 But then it slowly dawned on her that most of the buildings in Kamigami were just fillers, empty, unlivable meshes you can’t even enter.
 It as all just a theatrical backdrop, as often used at sim borders to give the impression the scene pans out much more.

 Only here, in Kamigami, the hollow buildings were part of the inner sim.
-And since Kamigamin is part of the Pandora Resort I found it a bit strange because they’ve cheated themselves out of possible rental income by shopowners or residential renters.
+And since Kamigami is part of the Pandora Resort I found it a bit strange because they’ve cheated themselves out of possible rental income by shopowners or residential renters.

 In fact there were only a handful buildings one can enter at all, most not very renter friendly.
 So little Orca started to recognize the recurring facades and signs and posters and textures, and she got bored.

-Some very quirky buildings, like this Magic Shoppe, were not quite enough to stop her disappointment with this sim.
+Some very quirky buildings, like this Magick Shoppe, were not quite enough to stop her disappointment with this sim.
 If there was at least an interesting actual shop in this building, one could think the rest is just there for atmospheric reasons to help with the shop’s appeal.
 But no, there was nothing to buy in the whole sim. 😦

 Photo of this street looks quite appealing, no?
 But it’s just a facade.
 Remember Kowloon, the infamous walled city in Hong Kong?